GauravMohan1/Basketball_Homography/README.md

-# Converting TV Broadcast footage of game into a 2D Visualization
+# Creating a Basketball Simulation Minimap from Single View Broadcast Data Using Applied Homography

 ## Initial Process